Low Testosterone / Hypogonadism and Male Infertility

 Step 1: Make initial diagnosis of hypogonadism.

-Step 2: Start therapy with clomiphene, anastrazole, or HCG.
+Step 2: Start therapy with SERMs, anastrazole, or HCG.

 The diagnosis code that can be used for this test is currently E29.1.
 The testing should include: